holoviz-topics/EarthSim/doc/getting_started/index.rst

-If you *really* want to be on the bleeding edge, you can instead get the absolute latest changes by cloning the earthsim, holoviews, geoviews, datashader, param, and parambokeh Github repositories and running `pip install -e .` inside each one, pulling new changes from each of these libraries as needed.
+If you *really* want to be on the bleeding edge, you can instead get the absolute latest changes by cloning the earthsim, holoviews, geoviews, datashader, param, and panel Github repositories and running `pip install -e .` inside each one, pulling new changes from each of these libraries as needed.
 That's what the main developers do, but it isn't recommended for other users unless you are very